 - Remove from the oven and allow to cool completely in pans.

 - Make the meringue: Place egg whites, sugar, and cream of tartar in a heatproof bowl.
-Set bowl over a saucepan filled with two inches of simmering water.
-Do not let it touch the water.
+Set bowl over a saucepan filled with 2 inches of simmering water.
+Do not let the bowl touch the water.
 (You can use a double boiler if you have one.)
 Whisk constantly until sugar is dissolved, about 4 minutes.
 The mixture’s temperature taken with an instant read thermometer should be 160°F (71°C).
 If it’s not, keep cooking and whisking until thinned out and temperature is warm enough.
 Remove from heat.
-Add the vanilla extract, then, using a handheld or stand mixer fitted with a whisk attachment.
-Add the vanilla.
-Beat on high speed for 5-6 minutes until stiff glossy peaks form.
+Add the vanilla extract, then, using a handheld or stand mixer fitted with a whisk attachment, beat on high speed for 5 minutes until stiff, glossy peaks form.
 You can read more about and watch me make this in my separate marshmallow meringue frosting post.

 - Pipe onto cooled brownie cupcakes.
 I used an Ateco 808 piping tip.
-If desired, use a kitchen torch to toast.
+If desired, use a kitchen torch to lightly toast.

 - Cover and store leftover cupcakes at room temperature or in the refrigerator for 1–2 days.

 - Make Ahead Instructions: You can make the cupcakes through step 5.
 Cover and store the brownie cupcakes at room temperature for up to 3 days, then continue with the meringue topping.
 Or freeze brownie cupcakes (prepared through step 5) for up to 3 months.
 Thaw overnight completely, then top with marshmallow meringue frosting.